-You may love Thanksgiving but dread the prospect of fighting crowds at the grocery store, peeling potatoes, steaming broccoli, and messing up your kitchen.
-If you don't want to spend all that time cooking and doing dirty dishes, then take your family to one of these Dallas–Fort Worth restaurants open on Thanksgiving.
-The following are some of the best places to buy a Turkey Day meal so that you can enjoy extra time relaxing with family and friends.
-Check their websites for the latest information, and don't forget to make reservations as soon as possible.
+You may love Thanksgiving but dread the prospect of fighting crowds at the grocery store, peeling potatoes, roasting a turkey, and messing up your kitchen.
+If you're planning to spend your holiday in the Dallas-Fort Worth metroplex this year and you don't want to spend all that time cooking and washing dirty dishes, then take your family to one of these restaurants open on Thanksgiving.
+Just remember to make your reservations well in advance as these local establishments are likely to fill up quickly.

-The Law restaurant at the Four Seasons Resort and Club Dallas at Las Colinas will serve a memorable Thanksgiving feast suitable for royalty.
+This featured restaurant at the Four Seasons Resort and Club Dallas at Las Colinas serves a memorable Thanksgiving feast suitable for royalty.
 The extensive menu includes everything from traditional favorites such as mashed sweet potatoes, stuffing, and roasted turkey to pork tenderloin, crab, oysters, salmon, sushi, and poke.
-Kids will love the buffet made just for them that features their favorite entrees.
+Kids will love the buffet made just for them that features their favorite entrees like chicken strips and gourmet grilled cheeses.
 Brunch items are also included on the menu.
-Enjoy delicious food, time with your loved ones, and live entertainment at this Thanksgiving event.

 Cast Iron Restaurant